 Winter 2011 Rug Preview

-Suppliers were booked up with retailer appointments for the markets, giving them cause to feel assured that buyers are returning to their showrooms to write orders and stock their shelves with new products in the coming months.
+Suppliers said they are rapidly filling their appointment books for the markets, giving them cause to feel assured that buyers are returning to their showrooms to write orders and stock their shelves with new products in the coming months.

-Whether formal or casual, new design trends are meeting somewhere in the middle, with many nature-inspired palettes and organic design elements dominating the season's trends.
+Whether traditional or modern, new looks are meeting somewhere in the middle with many nature-inspired palettes and organic design elements dominating the season's trends.

-Here is a sampling of some major rug suppliers' product introductions for winter and spring 2011.
+Here is a sampling of some major rug suppliers' latest product introductions for winter 2011.

 Surya Inc. is launching the new Moderne collection with designer Bob Mackie.
 Inspired by his costume and formalwear designs, these handtufted New Zealand wool rugs feature faux silk highlights.
 Moderne rugs are made in India.